Gain practical experience in biological skills and techniques.

 - Welcome and Introduction

-- Setting and sharing objectives
+- Setting and sharing Objectives

 Morning

-Students will carry out mini investigations to become familiar with biotic and abiotic factors and equipment that can be used to measure them.
+- In small groups, students will carry out mini investigations to become familiar with biotic and abiotic factors and equipment that can be used to measure them.

-- Mini investigation 1: Systematic sampling
+- Mini investigation 1: systematic sampling

-- Mini investigation 2: Random sampling
+- Mini investigation 2: random sampling

 - Mini investigation 3: Stratified sampling